1,000+ Opportunities

 CFT may occasionally open an RFP, and we will advertise those opportunities on our What Is A Grant? and Nonprofit Grant Portal.

-Based on current listing details, eligibility includes: Nonprofit organizations in North Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in North Texas addressing health, education, and public safety.
+Confirm the full requirements in the official notice before applying.